marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "loop body", [braces, body], [parentheses, arguments]}}

 This is structured a little like a `for` loop—it first describes the kind of loop and then provides a body.
 However, the body is now written as a function value, which is wrapped in the parentheses of the call to `repeat`.
 This is why it has to be closed with the closing brace _and_ closing parenthesis.
-In cases like this example, where the body is a single small expression, you could also omit the braces and write the loop on a single line.
+In cases like this example where the body is a single small expression, you could also omit the braces and write the loop on a single line.

 ## Higher-order functions